 2.3.
 The operating organization is authorized to operate a nuclear power plant through the licensing system in accordance with the national regulations.
 More information on the matters of authorization and licensing of operating organizations can be found in Ref.
 Governmental, Legal and Regulatory Framework for Safety, Safety Standards Series No. GSR Part 1 (Rev. 1) [2].
-Ref.[1] states that the operating organization, as licensee, shall retain organization shall provide the necessary resources and support to the plant management.
+Ref.[1] states that the operating organization, as licensee, shall retain prime responsibility for safety, but it may delegate authority for the safe operation of the plant to the plant management.
+In such cases the operating organization shall provide the necessary resources and support to the plant management.
 The management of the plant shall ensure that the plant is operated in a safe manner and in accordance with all legal and regulatory requirements Ref.[2].
 The achievement of this primary objective should be regularly reviewed by the operating organization.